addexdi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a shell permission Readme text file
+This repository contains shell permission commands.
+How to execute and change individual and group access